ZacBlanco/zacblanco.github.io/_posts/2015-05-10-physics-review.md

 > $$ F = \frac{GMm}{r^2} $$

-This equation tells us that two bodies exert the same force on each other based on one objects mass, $$ m $$, the other objects mass, $$ M $$, and the distance between the two objects centers of gravity.
+This equation tells us that two bodies exert the same force on each other based on one object's mass, $$ m $$, the other object's mass, $$ M $$, and the distance between the two objects' centers of gravity.

 ##### Potential Energy of Gravitation